majemedia/MajeMedia-WC-No-PO-Boxes/readme.txt

 2. Enable shipping
 3. Add this plugin or upload the .zip file (downloaded from here)
 4. Activate plugin
-5. Go to the settings screen (can be found under the WooCommerce menu as "No PO Boxes")
-6. Insert your custom messages
-7. Click "Save Changes"

 == Screenshots ==
 1. When shipping to a different address only the shipping side is reviewed